DJacobs86/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campagins
+##Overview of Project
-I performed data anaylsis on thousands and thousands of Kickstarter projects, specificly in the play genre.
+I performed data anaylsis on thousands and thousands of Kickstarter projects, specificly in the play and theater genre.
+I created Pivot tables showing the outcomes in the theater category in the US, wheather they are sucessful, failed or have been canceled.
+I created a pivot tables demonstrating the  same data for subcaterogries, specificly showing the plays in the US.
+I created spreasheet for Descriptive Statistics showing the mean, and median of sucessful and failed goals.
+The spreadsheet also includes trhe median and mean of sucessful pledges and failed pledges.

+Based on the Launch Dates outcomes I have concluded that the best time to start in the theater world is in May June and July.
+I have also concluded that the months of November, December, and November are to be avoided.

 The graph below shows the outcomes in the Theater category based on their Launch dates.
 Launch Dates